fvworks/TillTomorrow/privacy.md

 ## Use of User Information

-Information you provide to us about yourself, or that we collect and infer based upon your entries inside the Fun House app may be used to improve your user experience, provide or suggest targeted services and to allow third party advertises and messaging to be tailored or targeted.
+Information you provide to us about yourself, or that we collect and infer based upon your entries inside the Till Tomorrow may be used to improve your user experience, provide or suggest targeted services and to allow third party advertises and messaging to be tailored or targeted.
 We may use or provide to third parties aggregated data entered by users or inferred from usage.
 We may collect IP addresses and cookies for the primary purpose of assisting with ease of use by you.